LukeStorry/dotfiles/README.md

-# personalisation
+# dotfile
-A sync of my .vimrc and .bashrc (etc) files
+A sync of my personalisation files, eg .vimrc and .bashrc (etc)